Chicago 1992 World's Fair: Preparations

 Architects such as Harry Weese collaborated with the World's Fair Authority throughout the design process.
 There was a Women's Committee for the 1992 Chicago World's Fair, which sought to bring about greater female representation at the fair, including a Women's Building, similar to the one at the 1893 Chicago World's Columbian Exposition.

 The election of a new Chicago mayor, Harold Washington, in 1983, as well as the coinciding election of new members to the Chicago City Council, saw greater hostility towards the fair in the city's government.
 Washington was wary of the fair, refusing to have the city bear the burden of cost overruns.
 Members of the Chicago City Council regularly expressed dissatisfaction with the proposed location of the fair, with several alderman pushing to move the fair to their own wards.

 On June 27, 1984, United States President Ronald Reagan issued a presidential proclamation inviting US states to participate in the exposition and both authorizing and directing the United States Secretary of State to, on his behalf, invite foreign countries to participate in the exposition.
 However, from the start, Reagan only had promised limited, and contingent, federal support.
 The fair preparations ultimately became hampered by a lack of federal resources and support.

 There were continued arguments in Chicago about the site of the fair, with many alternate sites being proposed.
-In 1984, architect Bertrand Goldberg proposed alternate plans for the fair grounds, instead focusing on inland development along the Chicago River, creating a "floating World's Fair" sited in three new basins within the river, and also siting other parts of the fair "floating" in Monroe Harbor.
-The most planned out and supported alternative site proposal was a 450-acre site on Lake Calumet on the far south side.
+In 1984, architect Bertrand Goldberg proposed alternate plans for the fair grounds, instead focusing on inland development along the Chicago River, creating a "floating World's Fair" locater in three new basins within the river, and also locating other parts of the fair "floating" in Monroe Harbor.
+The most thoroughly-planned and supported alternative site proposal was a 450-acre site on Lake Calumet on the far south side.